-In previous semesters, it was determined that the best time to approach students early in their HWC careers was at the beginning of three courses which were common to almost all later course requirements: Business 111 (Introduction to Business), Business 141 (Business Mathematics), and Business 181 (Financial Accounting).
-This was then paired with the results of students completing courses usually taken later in their career: Business 182 (Managerial Accounting), Business 269 (Principles of Management), and Economics 201 (Principles of Economics I).
-In the fall of 2017, a full review was done of the 30 questions being asked from a qualitative and statistical review of question appropriateness via a point=biserial analysis.
-The review included faculty at Daley College (Alta Williams) who was recruited to the effort after a discipline review of the progress made to date in the Spring of 2017.
+In previous semesters, it was determined that the best time to approach students early in their HWC careers was at the beginning of three courses which were common to almost all later course requirements, Business 111 (Introduction to Business), Business 141 (Business Math), and Business 181 (Financial Accounting).
+This was then paired with the results of students completing courses considered to be taken later in their Harold Washington College career, Business 269 (Principles of Management), Business 182 (Managerial Accounting), and Econ 201 (Principles of Economics 1).

-At the conclusion of the review, a decision was made to eliminate questions 1, 4, 5, 9, 20-22, and 28, and to replace them with eight additional questions sourced from a combination of final exams and quizzes previously given in the respective classes.
+In the Fall of 2017, a full review was done of the 30 questions being asked from a qualitative and statistical review of question appropriateness via a pt. biserial analysis.
+The review included faculty at Daley College (Alta Williams) who was recruited to the effort after a discipline review of the overall discipline assessment process and ongoing progress made to date in the Spring of 2017.
+At the conclusion of the review, a decision was made to eliminate questions 1, 4, 5, 9, 20-22, 28 and replace them with eight additional questions sourced from a combination of final exams and quizzes previously given in the respective classes.
 The questions deemphasized specific accounting and business mathematics knowledge to expand inquiries about functional business areas and topics like marketing and international business.
-The revised thirty question assessment has seven questions devoted to business mathematics, seven questions devoted to accounting, and sixteen questions allocated to introductory business topics (e.g. marketing, operations, economics, etc.).
+The revised thirty question assessment has seven questions devoted to business mathematics, seven questions devoted to accounting and sixteen questions allocated to introductory business topics such as marketing, operations and economics.
 A copy of the revised question set is attached at the end of this report.
+With the shift from the Blackboard Learning Management System (LMS) to Brightspace in 2019, we will submit the revised question set into Brightspace to be utilized in the Fall 2019 and the Spring 2020 semesters.